 Apart from India this syndrome is also found in Pakistan, Bangladesh, Nepal, and Sri Lanka.

-Further complaints associated with Dhat are premature ejaculation or impotence.
+Further complaints associated with Dhat are Premature Ejaculation (PE) and impotence.
 Men believe that they are passing semen in their urine.
-Nevertheless, there’s no known organic cause.
+Nevertheless, there isn’t any known biological cause.

-Causes attributed are excessive sex or masturbation and it’s believed the cause of the syndrome has its roots in feelings of immoral behavior, shame and guilt.
+Causes attributed to this syndrome are excessive sex or masturbation, and it’s believed the cause of the syndrome has its roots in feelings of immoral behavior, shame, and guilt.